-- The development of a virtual relationship model that allows building complementary relationships in a virtual environment.
+- The development of a virtual relationship model that allows the building of complementary relationships in a virtual environment.

-- The functionality and the operation of an integrated business model that needs to be transparent and reliable for all the members.
+- The functionality and the operation of an integrated business model need to be transparent and reliable for all the members.

 There are four possible distribution models: